Nothing has changed more than how writers check and correct their writing with free grammar checkers.

 Prowritingaid is my favorite writing checker for long-form writing.

-Any tool that can find your common writing mistakes and offers you quick and easy corrections will help make your writing so much better.
+Any tool that can find your common writing mistakes and offer you quick and easy corrections will help make your writing so much better.

 You can use Prowritingaid to do a grammar and spelling check of your writing with its free Chrome extension.